Joe Bonamassa's "Keeping the Blues Alive at Sea" 2020 Mediterranean Cruise

-As Joe Bonamassa approaches his 26th year as a professional musician, he continues to blaze a remarkably versatile artistic trail, and amass an authentic, innovative and soulful body of work.
+As Joe Bonamassa approaches his 27th year as a professional musician, he continues to blaze a remarkably versatile artistic trail, and amass an authentic, innovative and soulful body of work.
 Bonamassa’s career began onstage opening for B.B.
 King in 1989, when he was only 12 years old.
-Today, he is hailed worldwide as one of the greatest guitar players of his generation, and is an ever-evolving singer-songwriter who has released 15 solo albums in the last 13 years, all on his own label, J&R Adventures.
+Today, he is hailed worldwide as one of the greatest guitar players of his generation.
+He is an ever-evolving singer-songwriter who has released 13 solo albums and 17 live albums in the last 18 years, all on his own label, J&R Adventures.

 It all builds on Bonamassa’s ascendant prominence of the past few years.
-Recent kudos include his very first Grammy nomination for Best Blues Album, which he earned with much-buzzed-about singer-songwriter Beth Hart for their sophomore collaboration, Seesaw; a #1 debut on the Billboard DVD Chart and Billboard Blues Chart for Live In Amsterdam, Hart and Bonamassa’s first live CD/DVD; twelve #1 Billboard Blues Albums (more than any other artist); a platinum DVD certification for Joe Bonamassa: Live At The Royal Albert Hall; five consecutive “Best Blues Guitarist” wins and a top “Best Overall Guitarist” honor in Guitar Player’s Annual Readers’ Choice Awards, and recognition as Billboard’s #1 Blues Artist, 2010.
+Kudos include his very first Grammy nomination for Best Blues Album, which he earned with much-buzzed-about singer-songwriter Beth Hart for their sophomore collaboration, “Seesaw;” a #1 debut on the Billboard DVD Chart and Billboard Blues Chart for Live In Amsterdam, Hart and Bonamassa’s first live CD/DVD; twelve #1 Billboard Blues Albums (more than any other artist); a platinum DVD certification for Joe Bonamassa: Live At The Royal Albert Hall; five consecutive “Best Blues Guitarist” wins and a top “Best Overall Guitarist” honour in Guitar Player’s Annual Readers’ Choice Awards, and recognition as Billboard’s #1 Blues Artist, 2010.